9whirls/PowerRelay/README.md

 Solution
 ===============
-The ideal method should provide the following features:

-1. allow user define the total number of concurrent jobs
-2. allow user define the amount of workload of one job
+The ideal method should not only allow customizing the total number of concurrent jobs, but also allow customizing the amount of workload in a job.
-3. display output promptly without waiting till the end

 For instance, let's say I have 10000 objects to handle.
 I want limit the concurrent jobs to 20 and limit number of objects per job to 100.
 So I totally need 100 (10000 / 100) jobs.
 Instead of making 100 jobs up and running together, I start 20 jobs initially and then monitor their status.
-Whenever a job completes, output its result and start a new job to keep 20 running jobs till all 100 complete.
+Whenever a job completes, output its result and start a new job to keep 20 running jobs till no more new job is required.

 This project, PPRunner, is a simple Powershell function supporting this logic.